open-education-hub/essentials-security/explaining-the-internet/README.md

 Here's how all of this works.
 When you type `security-summer-school.github.io` into your browser, it sends a query over the Internet in order to find the website associated with the URL `security-summer-school.github.io`.
-A query is a question asking to look up the domain name and respond the corresponging IP address.
+A query is a question asking to look up the domain name and respond the corresponding IP address.
-Let's follow the path of this question accross the Internet.
+Let's follow the path of this question across the Internet.

 #### The Recursive Resolver